watermellyblah/cs32-final-project/README.md

 Main Computational Task for Final Project:
 Creating a server and client to communicate between to give/answer questions.
-Obviously have questions that we make with answers After the communication works, we can count the number of questions and give points according to difficulty
+Obviously have questions that we make with answers.
+After the communication works, we can count the number of questions and give points according to difficulty .